Reproductive Period Research

 Preeclampsia, Bleeding During Pregnancy, and Preterm Labor

-Faculty at the University of Rochester are studying the epidemiology of various pregancy outcomes with an eye toward understanding the causes behind these patterns.
+Faculty at the University of Rochester are studying the epidemiology of various pregnancy outcomes with an eye toward understanding the causes behind these patterns.

 Social and Psychosocial Factors in Pregnancy